 Regional Express and Regionalbahn trains provide some of the most important commuting routes in Germany, connecting towns and villages to major cities.
 So try to avoid travelling on these trains during peak hours, as they can be quite busy.
 On the other hand, if you’d like to explore some slightly different areas away from the beaten path, then regional trains are incredibly useful.
 Much like the Intercity trains, some of these services also feature double-decker carriages for extra space.

-Deutsche Bahn tickets are fairly simple to understand.
-Whether you travel in First Class or Second Class, there are two different ticket types you can buy: Sparpreis and Flexpreis.
-To give you a better understanding of the differences between these two DB tickets, here’s a brief overview of the two.
+DB tickets are easy to understand.
+Whether you travel in First Class or Standard, there are two different types of ticket you can buy – Sparpreis and Flexpreis.
+Check out our brief overview of each type below for more info.

-While the more expensive of the two, the Flexpreis ticket gives you more freedom regarding when you’re able to use your ticket.
-When buying a Flexpreis ticket, you can travel on any given train on the day of travel, meaning you have no restrictions on travel.
-Also, Deutsche Bahn will give you a full refund for the ticket up until the day before departure, should your travel plans change.
+With a Deutsche Bahn Flexpreis ticket, you’ll have more freedom regarding the times you can travel.
+Unlike the Sparpreis, you’ll be able to travel on any train departing on the date of travel.
+Also, DB will give you a full refund for the ticket up until the day before departure, should your travel plans change.

 The cost of this DB ticket will depend on the journey, class and type of train you travel on.
-Similar to the Sparpreis, we recommend you buy this ticket as far in advance as possible, in order to get the best deal.
+Similar to the Sparpreis, we recommend you buy this ticket as far in advance as possible, to get the best possible deal.